Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

 \subsection{Non-Player Characters}

 Non-player characters (NPCs) are agents which exist in virtual game worlds but whose actions are not directly controlled by the players.
 NPCs exist to enrich the player's experience and deepen immersion by adding to the world's ambiance and making it more believable \cite{Uludagli2023npc_decision_making}.
-NPCs may serve as pets, allies, enemies\footnote{We use enemies and allies here for in-game agents with different skills and ways to affect the world than e.g. gameplaying AI such as opponents in \emph{Chess}.}, merchants, quest givers, or bystanders.
+NPCs may serve as pets, allies, enemies\footnote{We use enemies and allies here for in-game agents with different skills and ways to affect the world than e.g. game playing AI such as opponents in \emph{Chess}.}, merchants, quest givers, or bystanders.
 Therefore, they have different agency even from AI-controlled players, and their goal is never to win.
-This makes designing AI for NPCs interesting \cite{yannakakis2018ai_games}, while LLMs can provide unique advantages in this task.
-Their ability to \enquote{understand} game-world settings allows LLMs to adapt their responses to match these settings.
-It has been shown that LLMs are able to role-play through different scenarios \cite{Shanahan2023role_play_LLMs}, thereby highlighting their potential to provide a more flexible and apt tool to emulate human behavior.
+This makes designing AI for NPCs interesting \cite{yannakakis2018ai_games}, and LLMs are uniquely advantaged in this task since they can \enquote{understand} gameworld settings and adapt their responses accordingly.
+It has been shown that LLMs are able to role-play through different scenarios \cite{Shanahan2023role_play_LLMs,gao2023chemical}, thereby highlighting their potential to provide a more flexible and apt tool to emulate human behavior.
 We identify two ways in which LLMs can control NPCs: (a) through their \emph{dialogue}, and (b) through their \emph{behavior}.
 Behavior relates to in-game action selection, discussed in Section \ref{sec:player}; however, we note that the heuristics and goals of such behavior is different than an AI player trying to win the game.